LennartFr/2019-7-11-L-L-SF/README.md

 1. How to create your first Smart Contract with Visual Studio Code

-1. How to launch the brand new IBM Blockchain Platform 2.0 in the IBM Cloud
+1. How to launch the brand new <a href="https://ibm.biz/Bdzmec">IBM Blockchain Platform 2.0 </a> in the IBM Cloud

 <img src="https://farm5.staticflickr.com/4503/37148677233_71edc5a37b_o.png" width="1041" height="53" alt="blueband">